Home

 Gua Kandu

 Some hills are blasted to obtain the limestone which is used in the cement industry and also for road building.
 Other hills which have marble are treated more gently, as the marble is extracted in large chunks, to be used as decorative stone.
 Further on, Gunung Lang has been turned into a water recreation park, although it cannot be seen from the highway.
-As the road winds up the hill towards the tunnel north of Ipoh, looking back you can get a magnicifant view over Ipoh and its limestone hills.
+You might catch a glimpse of the pagodas on top of the hill at Perak Tong cave temple, this hill is situated next to the Tasek Cement plant.
+As the road winds up the hill towards the tunnel north of Ipoh, looking back you can get a magnicifent view over Ipoh and its limestone hills.

-The next noticable limestone hill is Gunung Pondok which sticks up like a top hat.
+The next noticeable limestone hill is Gunung Pondok which sticks up like a top hat.
 It has been heavily quarried on the side that faces the road.
 Some of the caves are actually archaeological sites.
+YTL is still quarrying the hill.
 This is the last limestone hill you see from the highway until you reach Kedah and then Perlis, where some hills are visible in the distance.

 left click for larger picture